oracle/truffleruby/doc/contributor/mri-tests.md

 ### Run a single test

-A single MRI test can be run using the command `jt test mri ruby/test_time.rb`.
+A single MRI test can be run using the command `jt test mri ruby/test_time.rb`
+or with the full path `jt test mri test/mri/tests/ruby/test_time.rb`.

 ## Excluding tests